Princeton-CDH/lenape-timetree/content/leaves/sheldon-jackson.md

 title: Sheldon Jackson
 ---

-Around 1858, Presbyterian Reverend Dr. Sheldon Jackson graduates from the Princeton Theological Seminary  (founded in 1812 by the College of NJ and the Presbyterian Church).
-For the next 15 years, he works as a missionary for the Oklahoma Choctaw and then the American West.
-In 1877, he begins mission work in Alaska (purchased by the U.S. from Russia in 1867) and Siberia creating schools and collecting cultural objects to ensure Indigenous cultural survival.
-In 1879, he establishes the Carlisle Indian Industrial School, an Indian boarding school in Pennsylvania, 160 miles from Princeton.
+Around 1858, Presbyterian Reverend Dr. Sheldon Jackson graduates from the Princeton Theological Seminary (founded in 1812 by the College of New Jersey and the Presbyterian Church).
+For the next fifteen years, he works as a missionary for the Choctaw in Indian Territory and then in the American West.
+In 1877, he begins mission work in Alaska (purchased by the U.S. from Russia in 1867) and Siberia. and collecting cultural objects to ensure Indigenous cultural survival.
+He collects Native cultural belongings with the hope of preserving Indigenous cultures that he mistakenly believes are going extinct.
+In reality, his actions are harmful to Native communities who are separated from their cultural beings and belongings.
+In 1879, he establishes the notorious Carlisle Indian Industrial School, an Indian boarding school in Pennsylvania, 160 miles from Princeton.

 {{< figure src="images/university/sheldon-jackson-e.jpeg" alt="A collection of photos showing individuals or groups of people are ordered in rows and columns.">}}